simongriggdotinfo

 By late 1976 the revolution in style that blew up in the first part of the decade, firstly in New York, and then in London (from where it went around the world) had touched, however slightly, Auckland, New Zealand.

-Whilst the rest of the country was blissfully unaware the revolution independently threw up the two bands.
+Whilst the rest of the country was blissfully unaware, the revolution independently threw up the two bands who began the movement in New Zealand.
 The difference between the two was a matter of approach.
-Almost from the start, the Reptiles repertoire was almost wholly original.
+Almost from the start, the Reptiles repertoire was almost wholly original whilst The Scavengers played mostly covers until the middle of 1978.

-The other point of difference was the stance.
+The other obvious point of difference was the positioning of the two acts.
 While the Scavs were working class (-ish), the Reptiles were more art school.
-Since both bands came out of tertiary art institutions, and probably came from similar backgrounds, quite middle class, this was, in both cases, a conscious stance.
-Of course, the Scavs could actually play their instruments too (especially Des who was quite a powerhouse)......but, hey, let's face it, lack of musical ability never held a punk band back.
+Since both bands came out of Auckland tertiary art institutions, and probably came from similar backgrounds - quite middle class - this was, in both cases, a conscious stance.
+Of course, the Scavs could actually play their instruments too (especially Des who was quite a powerhouse) - but, hey, let's face it, lack of musical ability never held a punk band back.

 State Dance